wassim-abdelnour/wassim-abdelnour/README.md

-I am currently working on multi-region solvers on openFOAM.
+I am currently working on multi-region solvers of openFOAM.